mfessenden/SKTiled/Resources/User/RESOURCES.md

+# User Resources

-# add your own resources to this directory
+To test your own resources, add your own resources to this directory and compile one of the demo targets.